What time is it?

 - ClockTime()

-- Set or get the current or monotonic time in 64-bit nanoseconds
+- Set or get the current or monotonic time in 64-bit nanoseconds.

-Some information for each processor:
+Here's some information for each supported architecture:

 - x86_64